FA78DWA/Data-Manipulation-R-Tutorial/dataManipulation.md

 `dplyr` package is designed to manipulate dataframes.
 It provides a grammer (verbs) to manipulate data, so it is easy to use.
 An example of `dplyr` verbs:

--   `select`: return a subset of the columns
+-   `select`: return a subset of the columns.

--   `filter`: extract a subset of rows based on a logical condition
+-   `filter`: extract a subset of rows based on a logical condition.

--   `arrange`: reorder rows
+-   `arrange`: reorder rows.

--   `rename`: rename variables (columns)
+-   `rename`: rename variables (columns).

--   `mutate`: add new variables or transform existing ones
+-   `mutate`: add new variables or transform existing ones.

-\*`summarize`: generate summary statistics for different variables
+-   `summarize`: generate summary statistics for different variables.

+All `dplyr` functions have certain format:

+-   The first argument is the `dataframe` we want to work on.

+-   The subsequent argumentd describe what we want to do with the `dataframe`, and we can refer directly to the variable name without using `$`.

+-   The output is always a new `dataframe`.